Verisimilitude as Boon and Bane: How People Initiate Opportunistic Interactions at Professional Events in Social VR: Related Work

-Non-verbal signals are also essential and often work in combination with audible cues to initiate opportunistic interactions in face-to-face settings.
+Non-verbal signals are also essential and often function in combination with audible cues to initiate opportunistic interactions in face-to-face settings.
 Previous research observed that visible smiling frequently accompanies greeting utterances, facilitating conversation openings~\cite{kendon1973greetings}.
 Additionally, individuals may adjust their body positions during moments of co-presence to ease the initiation process, allowing them to reset spatial and territorial orientations for a smoother approach~\cite{goodwin1981conversational, mortensen2014moving}.
 In another study, Keevallik analyzed a full-day recording of 11 young people working together, finding that factors such as posture, gaze, and the bodily orientation of fellow workers contribute to attracting responses from others~\cite{keevallik2018sequence}.

-In short, the above literature reveals that multiple elements, both verbal and non-verbal, contribute to the successful initiation of opportunistic interactions face-to-face.
-It is worth noting that, while multiple signals influence a dyad's perceived availability and willingness to engage, the duration of this initial stage is typically as brief as a few seconds~\cite{pillet2018begin}.
-Although turn-taking generally becomes the norm once the conversation has started~\cite{stivers2009universals, wiemann2017turn}, in face-to-face interaction, the initiation phase can be viewed as a single, cohesive, and brief process.
+In short, the above literature reveals that multiple elements, both verbal and non-verbal, contribute to the successful initiation of opportunistic interactions during face-to-face encounters.
+While multiple signals can jointly influence a person's perceived availability and willingness to engage, the duration of this assessment is typically as brief as a few seconds~\cite{pillet2018begin}.
+The initiation of a face-to-face interaction is generally regarded as a single, cohesive, and brief process.